 Creation of the Constitution

 The course begins with readings setting forth the intellectual and experiential background of the framing, including common law and natural rights theory, republicanism, economic & political scientific ideas, and colonial and post-Independence experience.
 We then study large parts of the debates at the Constitutional Convention, primarily using Madison's Notes.
-Next come the ratification debates, including readings from antifederalist writers, about half of The Federalist, and overviews of the Virginia and New York ratification conventions.
+Next come the ratification debates, including readings from antifederalist writers, The Federalist, and speeches in ratification conventions.
 We conclude with the addition of the Bill of Rights.
 Classes consist of a combination of lecture and extensive participation by students.
 Elements used in grading: Exam.
 Cross-listed with History (HISTORY 153).